brevzin/brevzin.github.io/_posts/2020-06-18-lambda-lambda-lambda.md

 This right here is why I frequently write generic lambdas even in cases where I only need a monomorphic one.
 I had to shorten the string because the lambda was too wide to fit in my blog!
 Thank you, Faisal!

-If that style is good enough for two very different people with very different programming styles (despiting having most of the same letters in their first names), maybe parameter names are overrated anyway?
+If that style is good enough for two very different people with very different programming styles (despite having most of the same letters in their first names), maybe parameter names are overrated anyway?
 I mean, it sure reads pretty nice: `find_if(..., less_than(...))`{:.language-cpp} is pretty good English.
 Is it really any different if we use the operator instead of the words?

 ```cpp
 (<"f")                           // 6: Haskell